Skip to content

 1 / 1

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-The company also published this commitment in its own reporting.
+The company also commits to this in its own reporting.

 This indicator is disabled as the company does not operate rubber plantations.